 but only just about; something always stopped me

 for years, higher than the city’s four cathedrals.

 Lawrence Pettener lives in Malaysia’s Klang Valley, where he is a full-time writer, proofreader and copy-editor.
 Recent poems appear in Eksentrika, Voice & Verse (Hong Kong) and The New European (hard copy, UK).
 His book reviews and interviews appear in The Star newspaper, Malaysia.
 Lawrence’s latest collection is May All Beings Rock (Lulu, 2017).
-Poems published here are from the forthcoming collection, The Pettener Book of Third World War Poetry.
+Poems published here are from the forthcoming collections, Poems from the Third World War and White Other